 Last week I applied for a job and this week noticed a formatting error on the document I sent.
 Bullet points in one section were not aligned with previous sections, and there was a spacing difference in the bulleted lines.
 Should I send a new resume with an apology recognizing my mistake or let it go?

-My recommendation to him:
+My recommendation to him ...

-Let the errors go.
-While they may be noticeable and cause the recruiter or hiring manager to take your application out of the running, they could also very well ignore the errors, so why bring attention to them?
-Take it as a learning experience and move on to your next application rather than giving any more concern to this one.
+Let the resume mistakes go.
+While they may be noticeable and cause the recruiter or hiring manager to take your application out of the running, they could also very well ignore the errors—so why bring attention to them?
+Consider it a learning experience and move on to your next application rather than giving any more concern to this one.

-Some thought it wise to resend the resume but rather than include an apology, simply label it an “updated copy.”
-Another said they would not even look at the updated version but still consider the original, and that they focus more on the content rather than the formatting.
+Some thought it wise to resend the resume—but rather than include an apology, label it an “updated copy” instead.
+Another colleague said they would not even look at the updated version, and that they focus more on the content of the resume rather than the formatting.

 Did you enjoy this post?
 There's plenty more where this came from!
-Subscribe here for updates.
+Subscribe for updates.

 Author: Victoria Crispo